 A wise Fusion traveler once told us, "The best way to live like a local on assignment is to talk to the local bartenders.
 They know the best places."

 We think this advice also applies for knowing the best local beers.
-If you want to live like a local, drink like a local, right?
+If you want to live like a local, then drink like a local, right?
 With craft breweries being such a big trend, you can find them all over the country.
-They are great spot to visit on your day off to tour, whether you are solo or with a group of your favorite beer buddies.
+They’re a great spot to visit on your day off or to tour, whether you are solo or with a group of your favorite beer buddies.

 Beer has been around for a long, long time.
 Think like, 5,000 years ago.
 It's one of the oldest drinks we have produced and has been recorded in history in Egypt and Mesopotamia.
 Also, we used to give receipts out on stones, apparently.